box/developer.box.com/guides/docgen/generate-document.md

 </Samples>

-When the request is being processed, each entry into `document_generation_data` array is treated as a separate document generation job that Box Doc Gen adds to the document generation queue.
+When the request is being processed, each entry in the `document_generation_data` array is treated as a separate document generation job that Box Doc Gen adds to the document generation queue.

 Generated documents will be saved in the designated folder.